knmoriwaki/Asteroseismology/README.md

 - You can change the parameters in run.sh.
 For the output_id, you can choose multiple ids (column number) by, e.g., `python main.py --output_id 1 2 3 --isTrain`.

+- If you want to train on 2D data, set both seq_length and seq_length_2 > 0.

 - After the training, use plot.ipynb to check the model performance.